-Visual: Slide changes to the following: Center for Research Quality Resources
+Visual: Slide changes to the following: Office of Research and Doctoral Services Resources

-The Center for Research Quality offers methodology advice office hours to all Walden students who are working on their dissertations and have questions about:
+The Office of Research and Doctoral Services offers methodology advice office hours to all Walden students who are working on their dissertations and have questions about:

-Audio: As a lot of you also probably already know, the Center for Research Quality offers support for methodology and results, data analysis.
-Center for Research Quality, otherwise known as the research office, you can get to both of these places through your student portal.
+Audio: As a lot of you also probably already know, the Office of Research and Doctoral Services offers support for methodology and results, data analysis.
+Office of Research and Doctoral Services, otherwise known as the research office, you can get to both of these places through your student portal.
 They offer methodology advice office hours and they offer them specifically for both qualitative and quantitative studies, so they have a methodologist, then sort of a group advising session, you can sign in live during the posted office hours and the hours are on the website.
 If you have questions, if you're still working on your proposal or you have gotten to the data analysis portion or you're writing up your results, you can go to them if you have questions.